Archetypes

 - Zephagamon (G)

 The protagonist deck that stole Diarbbitmon's gimmick.
-It has a bunch of effects that suspend opponent Digimon to do things, and then at the end of the turn it swings into them for massive damage.
-It also features the single most generic Tamer in the game, who can give <Blocker> and <Piercing> to anything in the game at the end of the turn (and if it's an in-archetype level 5 or higher, it unsuspends).
+It has a bunch of effects that suspend opponent Digimon to do things, and then at End of Turn it swings into them for massive damage.
+It also features the single most generic Tamer in the game, who can give <Blocker> and <Piercing> to anything in the game at the end of the turn (and if it's an in-archetype level 5 or higher, it unsuspends), as well as a side level 5 allowing it to hatch by effect and theoretically push out every turn.
 An alternative level 6 gives it access to <Alliance>, as well as offering DP deletion when a Digimon is played; all of these can blast into a level 6 ACE that gives you an extra unsuspend to push for lethal.

 - Cendrillmon/Kaguyamon (YM)